-Supports Hamas and Hezbollah
+- Supports Hamas and Hezbollah

-Routinely involved in anti-Zionist campaigns
+- Routinely involved in anti-Zionist campaigns

-Has featured calls at its conferences for the killing of Jews
+- Has featured calls at its conferences for the killing of Jews

-Supports Palestinian "right of return"
+- Supports Palestinian "right of return"

-In 1999 AMJ co-organized a boycott campaign against Burger King, in protest against the fast-food franchise’s decision to build a restaurant in an Israeli settlement community, which AMJ called “Palestinian territory occupied by Israel.”
-Said AMJ, “This settlement was built illegally on land seized from Muslims and Christians by Israel after it conquered the territory around Jerusalem in 1967.”
-That same year, AMJ also pressured the Disney Corporation not to list Jerusalem as the "Jewish capital" of Israel at a World Expo in Florida.
+Also in 1999 AMJ co-organized a boycott campaign against Burger King, to protest the fast-food franchise’s decision to build a restaurant in an Israeli settlement community that AMJ described as “Palestinian territory occupied by Israel.”
+“This settlement was built illegally on land seized from Muslims and Christians by Israel after it conquered the territory around Jerusalem in 1967,” said AMJ.